David Schindler

-Early life
+Early life and career

 Schindler was born August 3, 1940, in Fargo, North Dakota, and grew up in Barnesville, Minnesota.
-He held dual-citizenship in Canada and the U.S. He earned his bachelor's degree at NDSU and PhD at the University of Oxford.

-Education and early career

-After completing his bachelor's degree in zoology from North Dakota State University in 1962, Schindler studied aquatic ecology at Oxford University as a Rhodes scholar.
+He held dual-citizenship in Canada and the U.S. He attended the University of Minnesota, and completed his bachelor's degree in zoology from North Dakota State University in 1962.
+After that, Schindler studied aquatic ecology at Oxford University as a Rhodes scholar.
 He worked first under Nikolaas Tinbergen.
 It was while working under Charles Sutherland Elton, one of the founders of ecology, who also established and led Oxford University's Bureau of Animal Population, that he began formulating an interdisciplinary ecosystem approach to study water and ecology.
 He received his PhD in ecology in 1966 from Oxford University.
 For two years he was an assistant professor in the Biology Department at Trent University.

 Research

 Experimental Lakes Area

 For fifty years, from 1968 to 2018, "...the world's most influential 58 lakes (and their watersheds)— IISD Experimental Lakes Area— these ordinary yet highly impactful lakes in a remote corner of northwestern Ontario, Canada have been the only ones in the world dedicated to long-term whole ecosystem experimentation."